mkg0908/mkg0908/README.md

 ## 🚀 Featured Projects

-### Real Time Threat Detection System
+### Real-Time Threat Detection System
 **Python, OpenCV, YOLOv8, AWS Lambda**
-Enhanced accuracy by 45 percent and reduced response time by 60 percent through a combined vision and cloud inference pipeline.
+Improved detection accuracy by 45% and reduced response time by 60% using a real-time vision and cloud inference pipeline.
-Designed for real time safety monitoring and fast alerting.
+Designed for scalable safety monitoring and fast alerting.

 ---

 ### Fraud Detection in Online Transactions
 **Python, TensorFlow, SQL**
-Achieved 92 percent accuracy using anomaly detection and reduced false positives by 28 percent.
+Built an end-to-end ML pipeline achieving 92% accuracy and reducing false positives by 28%.
-Built a full ML pipeline including preprocessing, model tuning and evaluation.
+Focused on data preprocessing, model tuning, and evaluation.

 ---

 ### Chrome Extension for Automated Requirement Validation
-**JavaScript, Python, LangGraph, APIs**
+**JavaScript, Python, APIs**
-Reduced review time by half by automating compliance checks inside browser workflows.
+Automated compliance checks within browser workflows, reducing review time by 50%.
-Integrated backend services and LLM based analysis for precise validation.
+Integrated backend services and rule-based analysis for validation.

 ---

-### LangGraph Intelligent Agent
+### Intelligent Agent for Test & Data Validation
-**Python, LLM Orchestration**
+**Python**
-Developed an automated agent that improves test generation and data validation accuracy by 35 percent.
+Developed an automated agent to improve test generation and data validation accuracy by 35%.
-Focused on structured workflows, reliability and distributed reasoning.
+Focused on structured workflows, reliability, and maintainability.

 ---

-### ASU Academic Highlight Project
+### Academic Engineering Project (ASU)
-Designed and mentored advanced engineering solutions across data structures, algorithms and applied AI.
+Designed and mentored advanced solutions across data structures, algorithms, and applied computing.
-Supported more than 450 students with a 4.9 satisfaction score.
+Supported 450+ students with a 4.9 satisfaction rating.

 ---